burlen/TestDepthSortPolyData/README.md

 # Updates for vtkDepthSortPolyData #
 this is a test harness used to profile and optimize vtkDepthSortPolyData.
-The main is in *ds.cpp* and the optimized code is in *vtkDepthSortPolyData2.cxx*
+The main is in *ds.cpp* and the optimized code is in *vtkDepthSortPolyData2.cxx* *vtkPolyData* has been patched.

 ## Compiling ##
 I assume you make a directory called bin inside the source and